CanDIG/clinical_ETL_code/README.md

 ### Input file/s format

 The input for `CSVConvert` is either a single xlsx file, a single csv, or a directory of csvs that contain your clinical data.
 If providing a spreadsheet, there can be multiple sheets (usually one for each sub-schema).
-Examples of how csvs may look can be found in [test_data/raw_data](test_data/raw_data).
+Examples of how csvs may look can be found in [tests/raw_data](tests/raw_data).

 All rows must contain identifiers that allow linkage between the objects in the schema, for example, a row that describes a Treatment must have a link to the Donor / Patient id for that Treatment.

 Data should be [tidy](https://r4ds.had.co.nz/tidy-data.html), with each variable in a separate column, each row representing an observation, and a single data entry in each cell.
 In the case of fields that can accept an array of values, the values within a cell should be delimited such that a mapping function can accurately return an array of permissible values.

+If you are working with exports from RedCap, the sample files in the `redcap` folder may be helpful.

 ### Setting up a cohort directory